liuzhengyuan/iotc/README.md

 ### dispatch interleave IOs
 Dispatch three reverse write IOs to sdb to check the back merging of elevator queue:
 ~# ./iotc  -d /dev/sdb -r

+### test bio merge between process
+To do this, we need apply pmerge_bio.patch into kernel source firstly.
+Then use bellow command line to start two processes to dispatch 5 IOs respectively:
+~# ./pmerge_A & ./pmerge_B

+### test request merge between process
+To do this, we need apply pmerge_request.patch into kernel source firstly.
+Then use bellow command line to start two processes to dispatch 5 IOs respectively:
+ ~# ./pmerge_A & ./pmerge_B

+All test cases could use command line "blktrace -d /dev/sdb -o - | blkparse -i -" to check the result.